Course Outline

 • Comparison of Decoder-Only (GPT-style) and Encoder-Decoder (BERT-style) models.

-• In-depth exploration of Multi-Head Self-Attention, positional encoding, and dynamic tokenization techniques.
+• In-depth exploration of Multi-Head Self-Attention, positional encoding, and dynamic tokenization.

-• Advanced sampling methods: temperature adjustment, top-p selection, beam search, logit biasing, and sequential penalties.
+• Advanced sampling techniques: temperature adjustment, top-p selection, beam search, logit bias, and sequential penalties.

-• Layered prompt structure: system prompt, context prompt, user prompt, and post-prompt processing.
+• Layered prompt design: system prompt, context prompt, user prompt, and post-prompt processing for government applications.

-• Techniques for Chain-of-Thought, ReACT, and auto-CoT with dynamic variables.
+• Techniques for Chain-of-Thought, ReACT, and auto-CoT with dynamic variables in governmental contexts.

-• Structured prompt design using JSON schema, Markdown templates, and YAML function-calling.
+• Structured prompt design using JSON schema, Markdown templates, and YAML function-calling for enhanced efficiency.

-• Mitigation strategies for prompt injection: sanitization, length constraints, and fallback defaults.
+• Strategies to mitigate prompt injection: sanitization, length constraints, and fallback defaults to ensure security and reliability.

-• Overview and comparative use of GitHub Copilot, Gemini Code Assist, Claude SDKs, Cursor, and Cody.
+• Overview and comparative analysis of GitHub Copilot, Gemini Code Assist, Claude SDKs, Cursor, and Cody for government use.

-• Best practices for integrating IntelliJ (Scala) and VSCode (JavaScript/Python).
+• Best practices for integrating these tools with IntelliJ (Scala) and VSCode (JavaScript/Python) to enhance development workflows.

-• Cross-language benchmarking for coding, test generation, and refactoring tasks.
+• Cross-language benchmarking for coding, test generation, and refactoring tasks to optimize performance.

-• Customizing prompts per tool: aliases, contextual windows, and snippet reuse.
+• Customizing prompts per tool: using aliases, contextual windows, and snippet reuse to improve efficiency.

-• Implementing OpenAI Function Calling, Gemini API Schemas, and Claude SDK end-to-end.
+• Implementing OpenAI Function Calling, Gemini API Schemas, and Claude SDKs end-to-end for government applications.

-• Managing rate limiting, error handling, retry logic, and billing metering.
+• Managing rate limiting, error handling, retry logic, and billing metering to ensure smooth operation.

 • Building language-specific wrappers: